 As the steps continue, the trail becomes less steep.
 Shortly, you’ll arrive at a flat terrain, that is followed by a gentle incline.
 At the end of this incline, the trees disappear and the vegetation changes more to the silver grass.

 From here you also get your first look at Lantau Peak in the distance.
 Looking at the peak can be a bit daunting.

 Continue along the flat, unshaded trail till you reach the intersection with the trail for Shui Hau.
 The trail on the left heads down towards Tong Fuk and Shui Hau Wan.
 But the trail to Lantau Peak continues straight, and that’s where you need to head.

 The First Stairway

 From this point onward, the trail to Lantau Peak can be best described as – a flat terrain, followed by steep steps, and repeat that three times till you reach the summit.
-Or in other words, it’s climbing multiple, consecutive hills before reaching Lantau Peak.
+Or in other words, it’s climbing three consecutive hills before reaching Lantau Peak.

 As you walk past the Shui Hau intersection, the trail dips and reveals the first flight of steep steps ahead.
 I will admit, the climb ahead looks very intimidating!

 As you approach the base of the steps, take a deep breath as you mentally prepare for the climb.
 And then, start climbing!

 Our advice as always is to take your time and go at a pace that you’re comfortable with.
 Appreciate the views on either side as you make your way to the top of the first hill.